slip-slap/slip-slap.github.io/_posts/2018-12-01-math-change-vector-analysis-calculus.md

 #### Galois
-when you learn more about calculus, you get a lot insight into derivative.
+1. when you learn more about calculus, you get a lot insight into derivative.
+2. derivartive is a vector.
+3. Tenosr calculus give derivative and infinitesimal a very different interpretation, it want to generalize the things that we are familiar with.